Fabrizio-Caruso/CROSS-LIB/README.md

 - "make pc8086" builds a binary for the PC 8086/8088 (a floppy disk image to be run on a Intel 8086/8088 PC)
 - "make nes" builds a bianry for the Nintendo NES videogame console

-### Special cases.
+### Special cases
 Some targets, e.g., CP/M and Commodore 128, can be built by two different compilers because they can run different CPU architectures or because we may want to have multiple versions.
 In such cases we can specify the the architecture of the version.

 Examples:
 - "make c128_targets" builds all Commodore 128 targets for both the MOS 6502 and for the more exotic Zilog 80 non-CP/M mode
 - "make c128_8052_targets" builds all Commodore 128 targets for the MOS 6502 architecture in both 40 and 80 column mode
-- "make c128_z80_targets" builds all Commoodore 128 targets for the Zilog 80 non-CP/M mode in both 40 and 80 column mode
+- "make c128_z80_targets" builds all Commodore 128 targets for the Zilog 80 non-CP/M mode in both 40 and 80 column mode
 - "make cpm_targets" builds all generic CP/M targets for both the Intel 8080 and Zilog 80 architecture
 - "make cpm_8080_targets" builds all generic CP/M targets for the Intel 8080 architecture (compatible with Zilog 80 systems)
 - "make cpm_z80_targets" builds all generic CP/M targets for both the Zilog 80 architecture (not compatible with Intel 8080 systems)